 Assisted living residents can get help with ADLs and self-administering medicine.
 Laundry, housekeeping, transportation, meals, and administrative services are usually available.
 Residents generally use outside agencies or individuals to obtain health care services.

-The following are some of the most popular assisted living accommodations:
+The following are some of the most popular accommodations:

 - medication management and assistance